whatrocks/chatterbox-server/README.md

-#cloudmouth
+#cloud-mouth
 ## formerly, chatterbox-server

-Cloudmouth is a project I completed as a student at [hackreactor](http://hackreactor.com).
+cloud-mouth is a project I completed as a student at [hackreactor](http://hackreactor.com).
 This project was worked on with a pair.